rlucente-se-jboss/rhde-demo/README.md

 The local server is now set up to build an rpm-ostree image that enables microshift and serves the rpm-ostree content and kickstart to an edge device.

+## Build the rpm-ostree image
+Push the blueprint file to the image-builder service using the following commands:

+    composer-cli blueprints push microshift-blueprint.toml
+    composer-cli blueprints list

+Launch an image builder compose using the blueprint file.
+For this example, an edge-commit image will be created so that later the rpm-ostree image contents and a kickstart file can be available over the network.

+    composer-cli compose start-ostree Microshift edge-commit

+Wait for the build to complete by monitoring the status of the compose.

+    watch composer-cli compose status

+When the compose has a status of FINISHED, hit CTRL-C to stop the status command.

+## Create simple web server for edge device installation
+List the composes and select the one you wish to install on the edge device.
+Note the UUID of the compose.

+    composer-cli compose list

+Download the compose from the image builder by substituting the desired UUID in the following command.

+    composer-cli compose image <UUID>

+Create a temporary directory and populate it with the rpm-ostree content and the kickstart file.
+This directory is where we'll run a simple web server for the edge device installation.

+    mkdir -p tmp
+    cd tmp
+    tar xvf ../<UUID>-commit.tar
+    ln -s ../microshift.ks .

+Launch the simple web server using the following commands.

+    . ../demo.conf
+    python3 -m http.server ${IB_PORT}